SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 The above code defines a class that contains information about a payment package.

 An instance of the class should support the following operations:
-- Can be instantiated with two parameters - a string name and a number value.
+- Can be instantiated with two parameters: a string name and a number value.
-- Accessor **name** - used to get and set the value of name.
+- Accessor **name**: used to get and set the value of the name.
-- Accessor **value** - used to get and set the value of value.
+- Accessor **value**: used to get and set the value of value.
-- Accessor **VAT** - used to get and set the value of VAT.
+- Accessor **VAT**: used to get and set the value of VAT.
-- Accessor **active** - used to get and set the value of active.
+- Accessor **active**: used to get and set the value of active.
-- Function `toString()` - return a string, containing an overview of the instance.
+- Function `toString()`: return a string, containing an overview of the instance.

-If the package is not active, append the label "(inactive)" to the printed name.
+If the package is not active, append the label `(inactive)` to the printed name.

 When creating an instance, or changing any of the property values, the parameters are validated.

 They must follow these rules:

-- **name** - a non-empty string.
+- **name**: a non-empty string.

-- **value** - a non-negative number.
+- **value**: a non-negative number.

-- **VAT** - a non-negative number.
+- **VAT**: a non-negative number.

-- **active** - a Boolean.
+- **active**: a Boolean.

 If any of the requirements are not met, the operation must throw an error.